cjheath/strpp/README.md

 typedef	char32_t	UCS4;		// A UCS4 character, aka UTF-32, aka Rune
 </pre>

 The full 32-bit range of UCS4 may be encoded using six-byte UTF-8 (not just 31 bits as in some implementations).
 But beware, because an illegal UTF-8 sequence is processed as a series of replacement characters, encoded as the `xx` bits in 0x800000xx.
 In this way there is no need for an exception to be thrown on an illegal sequence.

 A number of functions deal with classifying UCS4 values.
-A short list is here, but read the header file for details.
+A short list is here, but read the header file for details:

-UCS4IsAlphabetic, UCS4IsIdeographic, UCS4IsDecimal, UCS4Digit, UCS4ToUpper, UCS4ToLower, UCS4ToTitle,
+UCS4IsAlphabetic, UCS4IsIdeographic, UCS4IsDecimal, UCS4Digit, UCS4ToUpper,
-UCS4IsWhite, UCS4IsASCII, UCS4IsLatin1, UCS4IsUTF16, UCS4IsUnicode, and others.
+UCS4ToLower, UCS4ToTitle, UCS4IsWhite, UCS4IsASCII, UCS4IsLatin1,
+UCS4IsUTF16, UCS4IsUnicode, and others.

 The actual classification functions use reduced tables.
-You might wish to expand these for fully legal Unicode processing.
+You might wish to expand these for fully legal Unicode processing (or a future implementation may provide them as a compile-time option).

 There are three useful inline functions for dealing with UTF8 pointers:
 <pre>